zng-ui/zng/TODO/_current.md

 * Implement `TapMode`?
     - Like `ClickMode`.
     - We want the same gesture in combo box of clicking and dragging to the option.
-    - Maybe actually have a drag down gesture expand the combo?
+    - Maybe use the swipe/fling gesture?

 * Gesture propagation:
     - Create property helper, only subscribes to touch move when gesture pending?